joshbegley/nyt-latest/previous.md

 `The Council of Fashion Designers of America said its chief executive, Steve Kolb, would be placed on leave “pending a full review” of an incident at the Cos fashion show.`\
 https://www.nytimes.com/2026/09/14/style/steve-kolb-cfda-leave.html

-**Maduro Ally Is Expected to Plead Guilty in Federal Money Laundering Case**\
+**Alex Saab, Venezuelan Tied to Maduro, Pleads Guilty in Florida**\
-`Alex Saab, a former high-ranking government official in Venezuela, could potentially cooperate against Mr. Maduro, who is awaiting trial in New York.`\
+`Alex Saab, a former official in Venezuela and longtime ally of its deposed leader, Nicolás Maduro, agreed to cooperate with investigators.`\
 https://www.nytimes.com/2026/09/14/us/alex-saab-maduro-money-laundering-plea.html

 **‘Widow’s Bay’ Dominates, and 7 Other Takeaways From the 2026 Emmys**\